Louis C. Fraina: The Mexican interlude (1921–1923)

 Phillips was the first to arrive in Mexico, landing in January 1921, with the others arriving somewhat later.
 Fraina's arrival was delayed somewhat by his belated decision, made only in Berlin when he was already en route, that leaving his new wife behind in Russia had been a mistake.
-Fraina requested permission from Moscow for the former Esther Nesvishskaya, a low level Comintern employee, to join him in Mexico — a request which was granted.
-Before making the trip to Mexico, Fraina, Katayama, and "Scott" made a stop in New York City, where they attempted without success to broker a unity agreement between the two feuding American communist Parties.
+Fraina requested permission from Moscow for the former Esther Nesvishskaya, a low level Comintern employee, to join him in Mexico a request which was granted.
+Before making the trip to Mexico, Fraina, Katayama, and Jansen made a stop in New York City, where they attempted without success to broker a unity agreement between the two feuding American communist Parties.

 Fraina and his two Comintern associates soon discovered that the Communist Party of Mexico existed in name only, with only party secretary José Allen and a small group organized as the Young Communist Federation remaining committed to the idea of building a revolutionary Marxist political party in the country.
 The Comintern representatives established an office as the Latin American headquarters of the Profintern and founded two newspapers, El Trabajador (The Worker) and Boletín Comunista (Communist Bulletin).
 A convention was held in February 1921 which established a new radical national trade union federation, the Confederación General de Trabajadores (CGT).
 Comintern funds were also used to establish a publishing house, Biblioteca Internacional, which issued pamphlets and books by prominent European radicals.

 The fledgling Mexican communist movement began to suffer an exaggerated sense of its size and influence, however.
 A rally in Mexico City on May Day 1921 was marked by marching in the streets and the raising of a red flag above the city's central cathedral — provoking a reaction by the government of President Álvaro Obregón.
 Charles Phillips was arrested and deported to Guatemala and the political activity of Katayama and Fraina was driven underground.
 Katayama left the country in October 1921, although Phillips managed to secretly return under the alias "Manuel Gomez."

-In December 1921 Fraina and Gomez helped organize a convention to reestablish the Communist Party of Mexico — a gathering attended by 21 delegates, purportedly representing a party membership of 1,000.
+In December 1921, Fraina and Gomez helped organize a convention to reestablish the Communist Party of Mexico, a gathering attended by 21 delegates, purportedly representing a party membership of 1,000.
 Fraina reported to the Comintern approvingly of the "sobriety and steadiness" of the delegates, who avoided the "flamboyant, hysterical" behavior characteristic of some Mexican political gatherings.
 Fraina came to feel overwhelmed by the pressing demand of the few activists in the tiny CPM for immediate revolution, however — a vision that for a long time he had realistically dismissed — and he appealed to the Comintern for the dispatch of a veteran Russian militant to Mexico to guide the organization.
 Disaffection was to follow.